 How to tell if company clothing is really sustainable

 I spoke with Shirley Schijvens, owner of Schijvens Corporate Fashion.
-Shirley is involved in the project and already uses a system that makes her clothing traceable.
+Shirley plays an active role in the project and already uses a system to trace her clothing.
 The system allows you to know exactly where your clothes come from.
 Very interesting!
 Time to dig deeper…

 How to tell if company clothing is really sustainable